AammarTufail/Biol217-2024/Tutorial_Day4.md

 You can also evaluate taxonomy and duplicate single copy core genes.

-You can as well remove contigs.
+You can also remove contigs.

 Spend some time to experiment in the browser.